it-committed/glip-notificator/Readme.md

 This software is distributed without warranty of any kind, under the [MIT](https://opensource.org/licenses/MIT) license.

 ## Thanks to
-This plugin is using only one OS library:
+This plugin is using only one third party library:

 ObjectProps - Serializing Java objects into java.util.Properties Copyright (C) 2009 by Michael Karneim, http://code.google.com/p/objectprops/